 Mr. Leiber nodded as he took the bag and softly said, “Or Minute Master… maybe?”

 As he departed, Mrs. Leiber smiled knowingly out the window.
 “Julius and his super-heroes… how he loves them,” she said as she glanced down at the paper he had been reading.
-The headline announced another startling adventure by the Justice League of America.
-“I think he spends more time in his imagination making up hero stories than he does doing inventory at the store!” she mused aloud as she turned back to do the dishes.
+The headline announced another startling adventure by the Justice League of America, this time helping the heroes of an Earth-like planet called Angor, whose world had been taken over by super-villains. (*) “I think he spends more time in his imagination making up hero stories than he does doing inventory at the store!” she mused aloud as she turned back to do the dishes.